flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 In order to make things more interesting my friends defined the following process:

-  1. I take a sip and make a prediction $ f(X) $;
+  1. I take a sip of an unknown beer and make a prediction $ f(X) $ (my beer, not my beer);
   2. If my prediction is correct, I can enjoy my beer or I can pass to the next sip;
   3. If my prediction is wrong I need to drink the whole bottle and go to the next sip.

 This is a classification task.
 The aim is to be able to classify if I am sipping or not my favorite beer 100 out 100 times.

 In this setting, when I misclassify I am forced to drink the whole bottle of beer.
-And, despite some fellow german colleagues may think, that is not the goal here.
+And, despite of what some fellow German colleagues may think, that is not the goal here.

 Every time I make a wrong prediction I am forced to drink the wrong beer.
 Getting drunk with the bad beer is a negative reinforcement whilst drinking the good beer is a positive reinforcement.

 ## Definition

 I need to define a function $ L(f(X), Y) $ that will penalize mistakes in the predictions.
-There are infinite ways to define such a function, but we are going to look only at some of them.
+There are infinite ways to define such a function, however we are going to look only at some of them.

-First let's take a look on the expectation of the loss function, which is, in fact, the function that we want to minimize.
+First let's take a look on the expectation of the loss function, which is in fact the function that we want to minimize.
 In the book it is defined as:

 $$
 \begin{equation}